 The Secretary bows submission and departs, sad for the father whose sense of duty commands great sacrifice and regretting with every beat of his heart that he must now finalise preparations to place a most beautiful young songbird in a cruelly small cage.
 Once tomorrow’s Betrothal Feast is over, she will be carried in triumph to the City of Golden Roofs, far from her beloved sea and married to a man twice her age with a huge mouth and greasy hair.

 The village of Safe Haven lies just inland among dunes and low hills, homes of stone and wood with roofs of grass and tiles.
-In their midst stands the grandest building of them all, the Village Temple with a golden-tiled roof and ornate decorations sharp in the morning sun.
+There is a larger building with red tiles for Village Administration and still larger the Grand Hall of the Magistracy where court cases are heard.
+In their midst and on a slight hill stands the grandest building of them all, the Village Temple with a golden-tiled roof and ornate decorations, glinting in the morning sun.

-In a small dwelling nearby two boys wake to a very important day for one of them.
+In a humble dwelling nearby two boys wake to a very important day for one of them.
 The other is crouched over a fire stirring rice in a pot and grilling two small fish.
 He is thin with limp black hair, his simple tunic carefully patched.
-He sniffs and wipes his nose with the back of his hand and says, “Once called Sniffer always called Sniffer”.
+He sniffs and wipes his nose with the back of his hand and says, “Once called Sniffer, always called Sniffer”.

 “The name suits you,” says the other boy standing in the gloom, naked but for the white cloth he is carefully tying about his waist.
 “At least you don’t have to have a Naming Day, doing stupid challenges just to be named Frog’s Bottom or Goat’s Breath.
 Doesn’t seem something to want.”

 “It’ll give you a position I’ll never have,” says Sniffer who arrived in the village as a small, hungry, homeless orphan with a runny nose and has made himself useful ever since.
 “Your Grandma has worked hard to convince the Elders to give you a big, important name.
 She says you must eat well because the tests will be harder than you imagine.”
-He turns the grilling fish.
+He turns over the fish grilling above the embers.
 “She’s on the beach already chatting to the Elders.
 Hurry.”
-He spoons the rice into two bowls and puts a small grilled fish on top of each.
+He spoons rice into two bowls and puts a small grilled fish on top of each.